Why is it hard to quit smoking?

-Quitting is possible.
+Good News!
+Quitting is Possible

-1. Find Your Reason for Quitting.
 Why do you want to quit?
-Use your reasons for quitting to help motivate yourself.
+Use your reasons for quitting as to help motivate yourself.

-1. Create a Plan.
 Create a plan to help you stick to your goal of quitting.
 Include the following items in your plan:

 • Set a start date